ellisvalentiner/homebridge-lennox-icomfort/README.md

 If you encounter authentication errors:

+1. Verify `LENNOX_CERTIFICATE` environment variable is set
-1. Verify your username and password are correct
+2. Verify your username and password are correct
-2. Check that your account has access to the iComfort system
+3. Check that your account has access to the iComfort system
-3. Some accounts may require certificate-based authentication (not yet implemented)
+4. Try extracting a fresh certificate if authentication fails (see [CERTIFICATE_EXTRACTION.md](CERTIFICATE_EXTRACTION.md))

 ### System Not Appearing